Emotional Habits

 You are what you think

 The adage, "as a man thinketh, so is he," (see Proverbs 23:7) is physically true.
-Each of our 100 billion brain cells has many thousands of connections with its surrounding brain cells.
-Any thought or emotional response we engage in physically rewires these connections to make such thoughts and emotional responses easier to generate in the future.
+Each of our 100 billion brain cells has thousands of connections with its surrounding cells.
+Any thought or emotional response we engage in physically rewires these connections to make such thoughts and emotional responses easier to generate.
 Thinking about or reacting to something repeatedly physically alters our brain.
 This makes the action easier to do over time.
 See this post.

 It takes just as long to unlearn a response as it does to learn it.
 Think about this the next time you decide to wallow in pity, anger, or resentment.